An Explicit Example Of Optimal Portfolio-Consumption Choices With Habit Formation And Partial Observations: Proof of The Verification Theorem

 \section{Proof of The Verification Theorem}

-We will first show the consumption constraint $c_{t}\geq Z_{t}$ implies the constraint on the controlled wealth process by the following proposition: \begin{proposition} The admissible space $\mathcal{A}$ is not empty if and only if the initial budget constraint with habit formation $x_{0}\geq m(0)z_{0}$ is fulfilled.
-Moreover, for each pair of investment and consumption policy $(\pi,c)\in\mathcal{A}$, the controlled wealth process $X^{\pi,c}_{t}$ satisfies the constraint:
+We first show that the consumption constraint $c_{t}\geq Z_{t}$ implies the constraint on the controlled wealth process by the following lemma \begin{lemma} The admissible space $\mathcal{A}$ is not empty if and only if the initial budget constraint $x_{0}\geq m(0)z_{0}$ is fulfilled.
+Moreover, for each pair of investment and consumption policy $(\pi,c)\in\mathcal{A}$, the controlled wealth process $X^{\pi,c}_{t}$ satisfies the constraint